Matechs-Digital/practical-fp-in-ts-oct-21/README.md

 - Using Layers to structure dependency construction
 - Writing modular applications with Effect
 - Testing modular applications
+- Introduce the mars rover kata

 Day 3:

 - A quick overview of the tools in the box (queues, ref, schedule, stream, etc.)
-- Build a minimal HTTP server that executes queries against a simulated db
 - ADTs, GADTs, and e-DSLs
+- Build a tiny, minimal version of Schema

 Day 4:

-- Build a tiny, minimal version of Schema
 - Build a tiny, minimal version of Effect (synchronous and stack-safe)
+- Build a minimal HTTP server that executes queries against a simulated db

 ## Organization